 But since you’re wearing these aligners at night, that shouldn’t be too much of an issue, right?
 If you’re a sleeptalker, that’s another story.

-Smile Direct recommends that you wear your aligners for 10 hours each day.
+Smile Direct recommends that you wear your nighttime only aligners for 10 hours each day.
 For the most part, you’ll wear them while you sleep.
 But unless you’re the rare person who actually gets ten hours of z’s each day, then you should put them in a few hours before bedtime to get the full required continuous wear.

 In all seriousness, though, you shouldn’t eat or drink anything except water when wearing your nighttime aligners from Smile Direct.
 If you do decide to grab a late-night snack or drink, then you should take out your aligners and brush your teeth before replacing them.
-This helps avoid stains and keeps your aligners fresh and clean, too.
+This helps avoid stains and keeps your aligners fresh and clean.